marijnh/Eloquent-JavaScript/00_intro.md

 {{index future, [JavaScript, "versions of"], ECMAScript, "ECMAScript 6"}}

 There have been several versions of JavaScript.
 ECMAScript version 3 was the widely supported version during JavaScript's ascent to dominance, roughly between 2000 and 2010.
 During this time, work was underway on an ambitious version 4, which planned a number of radical improvements and extensions to the language.
-Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on the version 4 was abandoned in 2008.
+Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on version 4 was abandoned in 2008.
 A much less ambitious version 5, which made only some uncontroversial improvements, came out in 2009.
 In 2015, version 6 came out, a major update that included some of the ideas planned for version 4.
 Since then we've had new, small updates every year.

 The fact that JavaScript is evolving means that browsers have to constantly keep up.
 If you're using an older browser, it may not support every feature.
 The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
 In this book, I'm using the 2023 version of JavaScript.